philipf/apim-extractor/README.md

-# apim-devops-resource-kit
+# apim-extractor
-Wrapper devcontainer for the Azure API Management DevOps Resource Kit that can be used in VS code or Github codespaces.
+This repository serves as a wrapper devcontainer for the Azure API Management DevOps Resource Kit.
+It can be used in Visual Studio Code or GitHub Codespaces.

-## Usage:
+## Configuration:
-1. Update `extract.sh` with your Azure tenant and subscription ids
+1. Update the `extract.sh` script with your Azure tenant and subscription IDs.

-2. Update the `extract-settings.json` file with your API Management details.
+2. Update the `extract-settings.json` file with your Azure API Management details.

-The parameters for `extract-settings.json` is documented here: https://github.com/Azure/azure-api-management-devops-resource-kit/blob/main/src/README.md#prerequisite
+The parameters required for the extract-settings.json file are documented in the Azure API Management DevOps Resource Kit README.
+You can find the details here:

-3. Run:
+https://github.com/Azure/azure-api-management-devops-resource-kit/blob/main/src/README.md#prerequisite

+## Execution
+Run the extraction script using the following command:

 ```bash
 ./extract.sh
 ```

+This will generate necessary output files in the `./output` directory.

-4. Download/save the files from `./output` directory
+After successful execution, download or save the files from the `./output` directory.

-5. Delete codespace if needed
+## Cleanup
+If needed, you can delete the codespace.